What is Litigation Finance?

 Intellectual Property Litigation

-Our financiers specialize in patent litigation.
+We specialize in patent litigation funding.
 You must have a clear-cut cause of action and pass our due diligence check to obtain funds.
 You must:

 - Provide your patents, trademarks, or copyrights in dispute